rust-lang/nomicon/README.md

 The output will be placed in the `book` subdirectory.
 To check it out, open the `index.html` file in your web browser.
-You can pass the `--open` flag to `mdbook build` and it'll open the index page (if the process is successful) just like with `cargo doc --open`:
+You can pass the `--open` flag to `mdbook build` and it'll open the index page in your default browser (if the process is successful) just like with `cargo doc --open`:

 ```bash
 $ mdbook build --open